melaniebrgr/learning-computer-science/05-system-design/03-cloud-services.md

 #### Amazon Virtual Private Cloud (VPC)

-The idea here is that you might have multiple EC2 instances that should be grouped able to talk to each other, but should not be able to be connected to via the internet for example.
-A tag could be used

 Amazon Virtual Private Cloud (VPC) is an isolated virtual network — your own datacenter — in the AWS cloud.
 A VPC spans all availability zones in a region.
-A router directs traffic between the subnets and Internet Gateway, which is a connection to the public internet.
+The goal of a VPC is best understood by example.
+Imagine a scenario where there multiple EC2 instances that should be grouped and be able to talk to each other, but should not be able to be connected to via the internet.
+A tag could be used to group instances, but what a VPC provides is networking configuration at the group level.

+Networking is achieved but setting up subnets within a VPC.
+It's a the subnet level that control connectivity / network access is set: public subnets have public connectivity, private subnets are not connected to the internet.
+Each subnet can be placed in a different AZ.
+All subnets can still speak to each other.
+A public subnet is connected to the internet with an Internet Gateway.
+(An internet Gateway is a connection to the public internet.)
+A NAT gateway can be set, so that public subnets can speak to private ones.
+A router directs traffic between the subnets and the Internet Gateway.
 A secure VPN connection can be made between the Internet and Customer Gateways.

-A Direct Connect private network connection is also possible. **AWS Direct Connect** can be used as an alternative to connecting to a VPC via the internet and it enables a hybrid cloud architecture.
-An AWS Direct Connect connection is a private, dedicated link to AWS.
-Direct Connect has a higher bandwidth compared to a managed VPN, but takes weeks to months to setup and is much more expensive.
-As it does not use the internet, performance is consistent.

-Security groups are a virtual firewall applied at the instance level controlling outbound and inbound traffic, Network access control lists (ACLs) are firewalls applied at the subnet level of the VPC.
-Every instance has a private IP address and if it's in a public subnet it will have a public address.
-When the instance is stopped and restarted it will lose and get a new public IP.
-If you don't want to lose the public IP, you can create a permanent elastic IP.

 A VPC has a collection of IP addresses associated with it, and subnets have a subset of those. **Network Address Translation (NAT)** Gateway can be created in a public subnet that communicates with an EC2 instance in a private subnet and with the Internet Gateway.
 The same problem can be similarly solved by a NAT Instance but it is self managed. **AWS Transit Gateway** is a way to connect multiple VPCs through a central hub.
 It avoids complex peering relationships (1:1 connections0.
 Data is encrypted--it is not the public internet.